 As per the standard approach, the earliest start scheduling approach is commonly identified in traditional project management.
 But according to the Critical chain project management, it is advised to schedule each and every project activity as late as possible, obviously close to the predefined project deadline.
-As per the latest start schedule, it is quite risky because it will make every project activity as a part of the critical path which put the project deadline into risk.
+As per the latest start schedule, it is quite risky because it will make every project activity as a part of the critical path which put the project deadline at risk.
 However, this process offers certain benefits or advantages.?

 The concept of Critical Chain is the same as that of the Critical Path process.

 The Critical Path differentiates critical vs noncritical activities within a project.
 For Critical Chain is more focused on resource feasibility project schedule where the longest chain in the entire project that determines the total project duration.

 The main difference between Critical Path vs Critical Chain is that takes the limited availability of renewable resources into account.

 According to the Critical Chain Project Management/ Buffer Management technique, strategy, and smart positioning of buffers to the projects and managing the project deadlines is crucial.
 Managing the buffers are of three different types.

 Every buffer is catered towards a specific goal and it needs to be placed at the right place to protect the right part of the project stage.

 This is a unique buffer which is used to protect the project deadline.

 As the name suggests it is a multiple iterations buffer, i.e. Feeding buffer.
 This type of buffer is used to protect the critical chain for a project.

 This buffer style also caters to multiple artificial buffers which act as warning signals to the project and also talks about the availability of resources.

 Within Critical Chain Project Management/ Buffer Management, having a considerable amount of sizing buffers will put the project a good amount of safety time to protect the execution is a crucial step.
 For this to happen, the project needs to be sized appropriately and at the same time, sizing buffers need to be allocated effectively.